Obesity in Germany: Clothing industry

 A clothing-related study revealed that many clothing companies plan to adjust their sizing partly due to Germany's obesity epidemic.

 Physical health

 Several studies have shown that obese men tend to have a lower sperm count, fewer rapidly mobile sperm and fewer progressively motile sperm compared to normal-weight men.

 Obesity in Germany has created a cholesterol problem.
 High cholesterol is known to cause premature death, angina, heart disease and strokes.

-There has been an increase of children with Type 1 diabetes between 1996 and 2011.
 Diabetics are at higher risk for complications such as heart attack and stroke.
 In Germany, 600,000 people suffered from diabetes near the end of World War II compared to eight million now.

 Obesity can increase risk for secondary diseases such as diabetes, cardiovascular disease, certain cancers and Alzheimer's.
 Children who get diabetes can expect to lose 10 to 15 years off of their lives.
 Diabetes also affect the eyes, kidneys and nerves in the legs.

 Obesity is a "very strong promoter of cancer."
 Obesity causes an increased risk for colon cancer and breast cancer.